srcclr/build-inspector/README.md

   - nc -l 0.0.0.0 8080
 ```

-That's because the npm project depends on a module that opens a
+That's because the NPM project depends on a module that opens a
-persistent backdoor using netcat.
+persistent backdoor using `netcat`.

 ### Configuration

 The tool monitors all network and file system activities.
 To ignore
 hosts or exclude directories from the monitoring, create and add an
 `.inspect.yml` in the repository.
 The `.inspect.yml' file is simply
 a YAML file that looks like this:

 ```